 The Region 4 Assembly of the American Society of Civil Engineers is proud to conduct the Daniel V. Terrell Paper Competition for Younger Members.
 This prestigious competition has been held for over 60 years and commemorates Dean Terrell's many years of work and service to the Society and especially his leadership in the establishment of the District Council System, the predecessor of the Region 4 Assembly.
 All members, associate members or affiliates of ASCE (not including student members) who are 35 years of age or less on February 1, 2018, residing in Region 4, are eligible to submit papers in this competition.

 The Daniel V. Terrell competition topic (same as the topic for the society’s Daniel W. Mead Contest) must address professional ethics with respect to the following question or statement:

 "How does the personal and professional use of social media relate to the ASCE Code of Ethics?"

 The following can be used to stimulate, but should in no way limit, the discussion:

-• Should there be additional routes to obtain professional licensure, such as through research and a doctorate degree?
 The following rules apply to the Daniel V. Terrell Paper Competition:

 • No individual may submit more than one paper in a given year.